Ardyp/Everything/os-manager-mobile/README.md

 ### Environment configuration

 Create a `.env` file in the project root and set `EXPO_PUBLIC_API_URL` to the address of your FastAPI server.
+If this variable isn't set, the app will use `http://localhost:8000` by default.
 See the repository's `.env.example` for a template.

 In the output, you'll find options to open the app in a